adobe/asset-share-commons/_pages/details/tags/index.md

 (Optional) By default tags are looked for under `<dam:asset>/jcr:content/metadata/cq:tags`.
 If an author wants to display tags from a different property they can set that property here.
 Property should be relative to the dam:asset.

+Since v1.6.0, the computed property `smartTagTitles` can be used to display Smart Tags.

 #### Empty Text

 (Optional) Text to render if no tags are found on the current asset.
 If the Empty Text field is left empty **AND** no tags are found on the current asset the entire component will be hidden.